signageos/smil-player/README.md

 <region xml:id="widget12" .... />
 ```
 - accepts only url to SMIL file ( form input at main page ), local storage is not supported
+- url to SMIL file can be also passed as smilUrl variable via SoS timings
 - all files ( audio, video.. ) must be stored on remote server,  local storage is not supported

 ## Supported features